top of page

 2. Add Compatible SD Cards

-Not absolutely required, but highly recommended.
+Not required, but recommended for T-Deck+ and Pagers.
 A good option from Amazon is this PNY card.

 download.png